alibaba/dexposed/README.md

 Checkout the `example` project to find out more.

+Compatibility & Stability
+Dexposed can support all devices from 2.3 to Lollipop except Yunos and X86 processor.In current market situation, at least 95% devices are included.
+Desposed can ensure compatible before loading.

+It could say that its stability has been proved in our long term engineering practice.

 Contribute
 ----------
 We are open to constructive contributions from the community, especially pull request